 South Carolina Code § 56-5-2930 establishes the criminal offense of driving under the influence.
 Individuals commit this offense when they operate motor vehicles while under the influence of alcohol or drugs that materially and appreciably impairs their ability to drive.

-In certain circumstances, individuals may face criminal charges for driving with an unlawful blood alcohol concentration (BAC) or DUAC.
-This offense, also referred to as “per se” DUI, occurs under S.C.
-Code § 56-5-2933 when individuals drive with a BAC of 0.08 percent or more.
+In certain circumstances, individuals may face criminal charges for driving with an unlawful alcohol concentration (DUAC).
+This offense, also referred to as a “per se” DUI, occurs under S.C.
+Code § 56-5-2933 when individuals drive with a blood alcohol contentration (BAC) of 0.08 percent or more.
 Since DUAC charges rely on the BAC level of the driver alone, there is no required proof of impairment for a DUAC conviction.

 DUI and DUAC convictions carry the potential for the same penalties under South Carolina law.
 Some of these potential penalties may include:

 - Completion of an Alcohol and Drug Safety Action Program (ADSAP)

 For a first offense, individuals can face a fine of up to $400 or incarceration for a period ranging from a minimum of 48 hours to 30 days.
 If the defendant has a BAC at the time of their arrests that exceeds 0.10 percent, they may be subject to increased minimum periods of imprisonment and higher fines.